-- (2) For the purposes of our audit, we first familiarized ourselves with the instructions and accounting policies as well as the processes, systems and control measures relating to the management and accounting of the trading business.
+- 2 For the purposes of our audit, we first familiarized ourselves with the instructions and accounting policies as well as the processes, systems and control measures relating to the management and accounting of the trading business.
 We then assessed the design and effectiveness of the accounting-related internal control system in relation to the trading business.
 We also assessed the price curves used to measure the contracts, in particular by using liquid market data, confirmations from brokers or external service providers, and internal plausibility checks.
 In a next step, we verified that the price curves were correctly used and that the measurements were mathematically accurate.
 Furthermore, for the subunits concerned, we also assessed whether the requirements for the application of hedge accounting in accordance with IFRS 9 and the recognition of inventories at fair value less costs to sell in accordance with IAS 2.5 and IAS 2.3(b) were met and whether the principles were applied properly.
 We were able to satisfy ourselves that the estimates and assumptions made by the executive directors in connection with the measurement of trading transactions were appropriately made and documented.
-Furthermore, we verified that the requirements for applying hedge accounting in accordance with IFRS 9 and for the measurement of inventories at fair value less costs. - (3) The Company's disclosures relating to the accounting treatment of goods and contracts acquired and sold exclusively for trading purposes are contained in the sections A.3. and A.5 of the notes to the consolidated financial statements.
+Furthermore, we verified that the requirements for applying hedge accounting in accordance with IFRS 9 and for the measurement of inventories at fair value less costs to sell in accordance with IAS 2.5 and IAS 2.3(b) in conjunction with IFRS 13 had been met at the subunits concerned. - 3 The Company's disclosures relating to the accounting treatment of goods and contracts acquired and sold exclusively for trading purposes are contained in the sections A.3. and A.5 of the notes to the consolidated financial statements.